locationtech/udig-platform/docs/user/en/Navigation Tools.rst

 Navigation Commands
 -------------------

-May of these commands may also be found in the `Navigation Menu <Navigation%20Menu.html>`_.
+May of these commands may also be found in the :doc:`Navigation Menu`.

 Back
 ~~~~